PhongNguyenKobe/PhongNguyen1210/README.md

 ### WELCOME TO MY PAGE 👋👋👋
 My name is Phong Nguyen.
-Hi, I'm Phong, Frontend Developer.
+Hi, I'm Phong, Frontend Developer 💫.
 Passionate about designing beautiful web interfaces.
 Living from Việt Nam.<br>
 ## 📫 How to reach me: